Andre-lab/evodock/README.md

 # EvoDOCK

-EvoDOCK is a software for Heterodimeric and Symmetric Protein-Protein docking.
+EvoDOCK is a software for Heterodimeric and Symmetric Protein-Protein docking and is described in the following publications:

-**Publications**:

 Heterodimeric docking:
 [A memetic algorithm enables global all-atom protein-protein docking with sidechain flexibility](https://www.cell.com/structure/fulltext/S0969-2126(22)00372-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0969212622003720%3Fshowall%3Dtrue)